ctools/ctools/doc/source/users/reference_manual/csebins.rst

 Synopsis
 --------

-This script generates the energy bounaries for a stacked analysis by inspecting the variation in the effective area and the background template of the response functions.
+This script generates the energy boundaries for a stacked analysis by inspecting the variation in the effective area and the background template of the response functions.
 The script takes either an observation definition XML file or a specific instrument response function on input.